supriya-gdptl/supriya-gdptl.github.io/_pages/publications.md

 ---
-layout: archive
 title: "Publications"
 permalink: /publications/
 author_profile: true
 ---

-## 1) STWalk: Learning Trajectory Representations in Temporal Graphs
+## - STWalk: Learning Trajectory Representations in Temporal Graphs

 Accepted as main research track paper in [CoDS-COMAD 2018](http://cods-comad.in/2018/index.html).
 STWalk analyzes the temporal behavior of nodes in dynamic graphs by doing random walks on graph at a current & past time-steps.
 STWalk outperforms baseline algorithms on 3 real-world datasets.
 Implemented in Python, TensorFlow-Keras.